 “How bad?!”
 I repeated, angrily.

-He wheeled me into the room, and I looked down in horror at his scarred face, a missing ear and a bandaged stump where a leg should have been.
+He wheeled me into the room and I looked down in horror at his scarred face.
+He was missing an ear, and there was a bandaged stump where a leg should have been.
 Fuck!
-I was out of the wheelchair, my face next to his, I cradled his head with shaking hands and whispered his name.
+I was out of the wheelchair, my face pressed up next to his.
+I cradled his head with shaking hands and whispered his name.
 “Jack.”

 “Jack!”
 I cried.
 I looked down through tears of joy as the bastard flashed me that fucking grin.